 It’s important that you don’t use more Stelara than your doctor prescribes.
 For some medications, taking more than the recommended amount may lead to side effects or overdose.

 If you use more than the recommended amount of Stelara

 Call your doctor right away if you believe you’ve used too much Stelara.
-Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 or your local emergency number, or go to the nearest emergency room.

 The dosages in this article are typical ones provided by the drug’s manufacturer.
 If your doctor recommends Stelara for you, they will prescribe the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes for you.

 As with any drug, never change your dosage of Stelara without your doctor’s approval.
 If you have questions about the dosage of Stelara that’s right for you, talk with your doctor.

 Besides learning about the dosages, you may want other information about Stelara.
 These additional articles might be helpful to you:

 - More about Stelara.
 For information about other aspects of Stelara, refer to this article.

 - Side effects.
 To learn about side effects of Stelara, see this article.
 You can also look at the Stelara prescribing information.

 - Cost.
 For information about Stelara’s cost, view this article.